m-schaeffler/node-red-my-nodes/README.md

 ## Usage

-The node red nodes are released in this NPM packages:
+The node red node packages are released in this repository:

-- node-red-contrib-nop
+- node-red-contrib-nooperation
 - node-red-contrib-sendmail
+- @mschaeffler/node-red-lora
+- @mschaeffler/node-red-dualled
-- node-red-contrib-lora
+- @mschaeffler/node-red-logic

 ## License